Bone Growth Through Augmentation

 The most common reason someone may need bone augmentation is the gradual loss of bone in the jaw.
 This is caused by the constant motion and pressure of chewing when a tooth is missing.
 Even after one year, a missing tooth can lead to nearly 25 percent of the surrounding jawbone to wear away and resorb.
 Avoiding bone loss means replacing the lost tooth with a dental implant right away.
 Other, less-common reasons for bone augmentation include misaligned teeth, gum disease, infection and facial tumors.

 BEFORE: A missing tooth leads to the loss of bone at the site of the tooth.
 The surrounding teeth may shift as a result.

-DURING: Oral surgeons at Omaha Oral Surgery can pack the site of the missing tooth with bone particulates.
+DURING: Oral surgeons at our office can pack the site of the missing tooth with bone particulates.